rehierl/node-tree-outliner/08-node-seq.md

 to a sequence** (s1), if s2 is strictly subsequent to the last node of s1 (i.e. `(s1[N-1] << s2[0])`).

-A sequence (s2) is **a sequence that is merely right subsequent to a sequence** (s1), if s2 is merely subsequent to the last node of s1 (i.e. if there are one or more nodes in between).
+A sequence (s2) is **a sequence that is loosely right subsequent to a sequence** (s1), if s2 is loosely subsequent to the last node of s1 (i.e. if there are one or more nodes in between).

-* right subsequent => left subsequent
 * strictly right subsequent => right subsequent
 * right subsequent => not necessarily strictly right subsequent

-A sequence that is left, but not right subsequent to another sequence begins inside of it.
+* A sequence that is left, but not right subsequent to another sequence begins and may even end inside of it.
+* A sequence that is right subsequent to another sequence is also left subsequent to it.
+* A sequence right subsequent to another sequence may even be strictly left subsequent to it.